akugal/hiero-consensus-node/hedera-node/docs/exact-weight-tss.md

 Next we map the `HistoryService` to the `RosterCompanionService` abstraction.
 Its **primary state** has one global entry, the ledger id.
 Its roster-scoped primary state is a **proof construction** with everything needed for deterministic progress toward the proof that this roster extends the chain of trust, incorporating any requested metadata for the roster.
-The main features of a proof construction are items such as,
+The main features of a proof construction are valueItems such as,
 1. An id $c$ for the construction to help connect related proof state like votes to the construction.
 2. The source roster hash; and if this is not the ledger id, the proof from the ledger id to the source roster.
 3. The target roster hash.